NogueraMateo/FastAPI-Integrations/README.md

     ![Step 8](/assets/Zoom-Tuto/Step8.png)
     ![Step 9](/assets/Zoom-Tuto/Step9.png)
     ![Step 10](/assets/Zoom-Tuto/Step10.png)
-In this step, keep in mind that `**only the gmail accounts you add here are the ones that are going to be able to log in when you're testing the API**.`
+In this step, keep in mind that **`only the gmail accounts you add here are the ones that are going to be able to log in when you're testing the API.`**
     ![Step 11](/assets/Zoom-Tuto/Step11.png)

 4. Getting the credentials